Skip to Main Content

 Keywordsland-use change, urban ecology, urban watersheds, land-use modeling

-- Projecting land-use and land cover change in a subtropical urban watershed
+- Estimates of above-ground tree carbon after projected land-use and land cover change in a subtropical urban watershed

 - A spatial model of land use change for western Oregon and western Washington.